Ornithoprion: Paleoenvironment

-Slabs of shale containing Ornithoprion fossils sometimes also preserve the remains of other animals, although in different bedding planes and not directly associated.
+Slabs of shale containing Ornithoprion fossils sometimes also preserve the remains of other animals, although not directly associated with the Ornithoprion remains.
 These include isolated spines and denticles from acanthodians, Listracanthus, and Petrodus.
-The Mecca fauna, which includes both the Mecca and Logan Quarry sites, also preserves an assemblage of conodonts, palaeoniscoids, brachiopods, orthocones, larger predatory chondrichthyans such as Edestus, Orodus, Cobelodus, Symmorium, and Stethacanthus, and several members of Iniopterygiformes.
+The Mecca fauna, which consists of animals from the Mecca and Logan Quarry sites, also preserves an assemblage of conodonts, palaeoniscoids, brachiopods, orthocones, larger predatory chondrichthyans such as Edestus, Orodus, Cobelodus, Symmorium, and Stethacanthus, and several members of the order Iniopterygiformes.
 The Logan Quarry was inhabited by, in addition to chondrichthyans and palaeoniscoids, an unnamed chondrost-like actinopterygian (ray-finned fish) with an elongated rostrum somewhat similar to that of Ornithoprion.
 Invertebrates such as brachiopods and ammonoids are known from the Excello Shale, as are many fish genera that are also part of the Mecca fauna.
-Later work by Rainer Zangerl has suggested that many chondrichthyans of the Mecca fauna, namely the iniopterygians, eugeneodonts and cladodonts, were actually oceanic, pelagic fishes.
-He suggested they were vagrants that had migrated into shallower waters and became trapped, rather than living natively in these habitats.
+Later work by Rainer Zangerl has suggested that many chondrichthyans of the Mecca fauna, namely the iniopterygians, eugeneodonts and cladodonts, were actually pelagic fishes.
+He suggested they were vagrants that had migrated into shallower waters and became trapped, rather than being native to these habitats.

 Predators and scavengers

-Numerous specimens of O. hertwigi show damage which Zangerl interprets as feeding traces left by predators or scavengers.
-Portions of the skeleton are often broken, maimed or missing, and it is suggested that the unpreserved rear halves of the animals may have been severed by predators.
-The skulls of several Ornithoprion specimens also display small crushed or missing chunks, which Zangerl proposed to have resulted from other fishes biting them and fracturing the cartilage.Almost all other fish skeletons from the Logan Quarry also show similar feeding traces, or are preserved within fossilized regurgitates or coprolites (feces).
+Some specimens of O. hertwigi show damage which Zangerl interpreted as feeding traces left by predators or scavengers.
+Portions of the skeletons are broken, maimed or missing, and it was suggested that the unpreserved rear halves of the animals may have been severed by predators.
+The skulls of several Ornithoprion specimens also display small crushed or missing chunks, which Zangerl said likely resulted from other fishes biting them and fracturing the cartilage.Almost all other fish skeletons from the Logan Quarry also show similar feeding traces, or are preserved within fossilized regurgitates or coprolites (feces).